Did nobody ever tell you that healthy food can taste great and boost your mood? Forget boring fad diets and choose feel good food!

 Here’s another fruit you can add to your feel good food list!
 Worrying excessively about your appearance can lead to poor mental health, so why not eat away the stress?

-Plus, it can make you act in a friendlier way to those around you.
+Plus, it can make you act in a friendlier way to those around you too!

-Low levels of vitamin D contribute to depression, but luckily, delicious little mushrooms are packed full of it!
+Low levels of vitamin D contribute to depression.
+Luckily, though, delicious little mushrooms are packed full of it!

 Mushrooms make a great addition to any meal and can help you feel fuller for longer.